omarelnabawi/mini_rag/README.md

 $ uvicorn main:app --reload --host 0.0.0.0 --port 5000
 ```
 - This will help you if you make changes in your work will automatically upload and anyone can access in it.( But it is't practical in production mood)
+- with every change you make in code you need to save it and reload the server by ` Ctrl + S ` then access the API again it will work.